Liam-Weitzel/Space-Bots/README.md

 - Detect which player the client is, reconnecting as the same player

 - fix web socket crashing when one mis read!!

+- Create function that reads tile map jsons and blits on screen
+- When blitting on screen, use the layers to determine the order (all at once at the end of the draw loop)